mattermost/mattermost-developer-documentation/site/content/blog/2019-01-20-submitting-great-prs.md

 > I really wanted to fix the variable names in this file, but it's out of scope for this pull request.

 Of course, sometimes you have to fix something else before you can get to the issue at hand.
-Maybe you decide to bite the bullet and fix that variable name problem because it clarifies the feature you're adding.
+Maybe you decide to fix that variable name problem because it clarifies the feature you're adding.
 On to my third point:

 ### 3) Clean up your history.

 Everyone has their own development style.
-Mine usually consists of mashing the keyboard, then typing:
+Mine usually consists of coding a small part of the overall problem, typing:

 ```sh
 git commit -m wip
 ```

-and repeating this process.
+and repeating this process often.
 Commit early and commit often!
 It's just easier to undo changes this way while you're actively developing.

 But a reviewer doesn't need to see that commit history.
 As a reviewer myself, I'd want to see one of two things.
+Either:
-Either a single squashed commit with all of your changes, or a history breaking up your changes into logical groupings.
+1. A single squashed commit with all of your changes
+2. Or a history breaking up your changes into logical groupings.

 Put that variable name fix in its own commit, commit your feature change on top of it, and add a note to your PR's description.
 Your reviewers can then use the commits tab in GitHub to review those changes independently.

 Maybe you're the kind of developer that writes a pristine commit history the first time, but most of us rely on `git rebase`.
 If you aren't familiar with rebasing, it might seem terrifying or magical, but it doesn't need to be: play with it, master it, and use it often.
-Hands down, it's my favourite feature in git.
 If you need help getting started here, check out Atlassian's excellent [tutorial on git rebase](https://www.atlassian.com/git/tutorials/rewriting-history/git-rebase).

 Keep in mind though that rebasing is something to do before you submit your pull request, not after, and this leads to my last point: